Nu Stadium: Overtown (2015)

-Freedom Park (2018–present)
+Freedom Park (2018)

 Melreese Country Club, the site of the future Freedom Park and stadium, photographed in 2019.

 In July 2018, Beckham and Mas unveiled plans for a 25,000-seat stadium as part of Freedom Park, a mixed-use complex at the site of the city-owned Melreese Country Club near the airport.
 The development, to be built on 131 acre of public land, would include 1 e6sqft of office, retail, and commercial space, 750 hotel rooms, 23 acre of public soccer fields in addition to the 10.5 acre stadium, and the remaining 58 acre would be a public park.
 The owners would also make annual installment payments of $20 million for 30 years for improvements to public parks across the city.
 City commissioners voted to approve a referendum on the November 2018 ballot that would ask if the city should negotiate a no-bid lease with the investors.
 The measure passed with 60% of the vote, and will next require four out of five votes from city commissioners.

 Owing to concerns over the plan, the PGA Tour Latinoamérica moved the Shell Championship season-ending event from Melreese to Trump National Doral Miami Golden Palm in October 2018.

-Beckham announced in June 2019 that Freedom Park has a proposed launch date 2022.

-This has been approved by the results of a referendum in which 60% of the voters authorized the stadium.
-Also Miami-Dade Circuit Judge Mavel Ruiz's decision, preserved the results of a November referendum in which 60% of Miami voters authorized city administrators to negotiate a 99-year lease with the MLS team's ownership to develop Miami Freedom Park.
-The $1 billion stadium, hotel, office park, and commercial campus is to be built on 73 acre of city-owned land, currently Melreese golf course.
-The team would also build an adjacent public park.
-The MLS team, Club Internacional de Fútbol (Inter Miami), would play at least 17 home games annually in the 25,000-seat stadium.

-On August 20, 2019, Miami Mayor Francis Suarez confirmed a recent report that soil contamination at Melreese golf course, the proposed site for the stadium, was far worse than previously thought.
+In June 2019, Beckham projected that the stadium would open by 2022.
+On August 20, 2019, Mayor Francis Suarez confirmed a recent report that soil contamination at Melreese golf course, the proposed site for the stadium, was far worse than previously thought.
 According to CBS Miami, "...arsenic contamination levels are more than twice what is allowed by law.
 Barium and lead levels are also too high and there is debris in the soil that could cause physical hazards."

 On April 28, 2022, the Miami City Council voted 4–1 to grant Inter Miami a 99-year lease for the Melreese site, with the stadium projected to open in the 2025 MLS season.